 Tomatoes are stars in every vegetable garden, producing tasty, juicy fruits for fresh eating, sauces, and canning.
-And, today, there are more varieties and cultivars to choose from now than ever before.
+These days, there are more varieties and cultivars to choose from than ever before.
 If you live somewhere with hot summers and have struggled with tomatoes in the past, try growing Sun Pride tomatoes.

 Sun Pride Tomato Information